Chile de Arbol peppers, commonly referred to as bird's beak chili, are a highly pungent pepper extensively utilized in Mexican cuisine.

 If you're looking for some extra boost in your nutrition intake, look no further than these amazing little peppers!

-Chile de Árbol peppers are an excellent source of nutrition and can help combat inflammation, decreasing the risk of chronic illnesses.
-Plus, they also offer dietary fiber that helps support your digestive health and keep your system running smoothly.
+Chile de Arbol peppers are an excellent source of nutrition and can help combat inflammation, decreasing the risk of chronic illnesses.
+They also offer dietary fiber that helps support your digestive health and keep your system running smoothly.

 Ultimately, they carry low calories - making them an ideal option for those who want to reduce weight or maintain a nutritious lifestyle.